iamfurydammit/age-verification-protocol/README.md

-**Age Verification Protocol (AVP)**
+# Age Verification Protocol (AVP)

 ## Overview

-The **Age Verification Protocol (AVP)** is a privacy-preserving, decentralized protocol that enables access to age-restricted content by answering **exactly one question**:
+The Age Verification Protocol (AVP) is a privacy-preserving, decentralized protocol that enables access to age-restricted content by answering exactly one question:

 **Is the user an adult?**

-AVP is designed to protect minors **without identifying users**, **without tracking behavior**, and **without creating records of access**, in a manner consistent with the Constitution of the United States.
+AVP is designed to protect minors without identifying users, without tracking behavior, and without creating records of access, in a manner consistent with the Constitution of the United States.

-The protocol does **not** provide identity, reputation, accounts, profiles, or surveillance.
-It exists solely to prove **non-minor status**.
+The protocol does not provide identity, reputation, accounts, profiles, or surveillance.
+It exists solely to prove non-minor status.

 ## Design Goals

-AVP is built around the following **non-negotiable goals**:
+AVP is built around the following non-negotiable goals:

 ### Single-question scope

-The protocol answers only: *“Is the holder an adult?”*
+The protocol answers only: “Is the holder an adult?”
 No other attributes are exposed or inferable.

 ### One-time verification

 Age is verified once using government-issued identification and a liveness check.
 No recurring verification is required.

 ### No identity disclosure

 No names, addresses, document numbers, or identifiers are revealed to content sites.

 ### No tracking or observation

 It is cryptographically impossible to determine:

 * whether a token has been used
 * how many times it has been used
 * where it has been used
 * when it has been used

 ### No central database

 Sensitive verification material is decentralized and cryptographically fragmented across independent hubs.

 ### Stateless verification

-Proof verification produces **no side effects**, logs, counters, or callbacks.
+Proof verification produces no side effects, logs, counters, or callbacks.

 ### Constitutionally narrow

 The protocol is narrowly tailored to protect minors while preserving anonymous access to lawful adult speech.

 ## Session Continuity & Token Loss

-Age eligibility tokens are **session-bound** and may be invalidated at any time due to session termination, device disconnection, or loss of session continuity.
+Age eligibility tokens are session-bound and may be invalidated at any time due to session termination, device disconnection, or loss of session continuity.

-Loss of a token **does not revoke age status**.
+Loss of a token does not revoke age status.

 Users may re-authenticate at any time to obtain a new token.
-Re-authentication may require **out-of-band confirmation** (e.g., email and SMS).
+Re-authentication may require out-of-band confirmation (e.g., email, SMS, or hardware confirmation).

-AVP does **not** provide continuous identity verification, monitoring, or surveillance.
+AVP does not provide continuous identity verification, monitoring, or surveillance.
-Session invalidation is a **safety control**, not a tracking mechanism.
+Session invalidation is a safety control, not a tracking mechanism.

-### Client Activation Boundary
+## Client Activation & Session Entry

-The AVP client remains inactive during normal device use and browser operation.
+The AVP client remains inactive during normal device use and general web browsing.
+Age-restricted content is inaccessible by default.

-Age verification and presence confirmation are triggered **only** when a web browser attempts to access age-restricted content.
+Age verification is performed **only** when a user explicitly logs in to initiate an adult session in order to access age-restricted content.

+Initial session entry may require email-based confirmation **in combination with a second confirmation method** (e.g., SMS or hardware confirmation).

+After session entry, email is **not** used for ongoing presence checks.
+Continued access is governed solely by local session continuity and presence confirmation.

-No age checks, presence checks, timers, or prompts occur prior to such a request.
+No age checks, presence checks, timers, or prompts occur prior to an explicit request for age-restricted content.

 ## What AVP Is Not

-AVP explicitly does **not** attempt to solve:
+AVP explicitly does not attempt to solve:

 * Digital identity
 * KYC-as-a-service
 * User accounts or profiles